Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Theoretical Analysis

 One solution to the instability of GAN training is to add (likelihood) regularization, which has been widely studied by recent literatures \cite{GAN-lr, GradEst}.
 With regularization term, the objective changes into $ \min_\theta \max_{|\psi|\leq 1} \psi \mathbb E[x] - \psi \theta\mathbb E[z] - \lambda\mathbb E[\log \mu(\theta z)], $ where $\mu(\cdot)$ denotes the likelihood function and $\lambda$ is a hyperparameter.
 A recent study \cite{GAN-VA} proves that when $\lambda<0$ (likelihood-regularization), the extra term is equivalent to maximizing sample evidence, helping to stabilize GAN training; when $\lambda>0$ (entropy-regularization), the extra term maximizes sample entropy, which encourages diversity of generator.
-Here we consider a Gaussian likelihood function for generated sample $x'$, $\mu(x')=\exp(-\frac{1}{2}(x'-b)^2)$ which is up to a constant, and then the objective becomes (see Appendix~\ref{appx-1dim} for details):
+Here we consider a Gaussian likelihood function for generated sample $x'$, $\mu(x')=\exp(-\frac{1}{2}(x'-b)^2)$ which is up to a constant, and the objective becomes (see Appendix~\ref{appx-1dim} for details):

-The above system would converge with $\lambda<0$ and diverge with $\lambda>0$ in gradient-based optimization, shown in Fig.~\ref{fig-numres1}(a).
+The above system would converge with $\lambda<0$ and diverge with $\lambda>0$ in gradient-based optimization, shown in Fig.~\ref{fig-numres1}(b).
 Another issue of likelihood-regularization is that the extra term changes the optimum point and makes the model converge to a biased distribution, as proved by \cite{GAN-VA}.
-In this case, one can verify that the optimum point becomes $[\psi^*, \theta^*]=[-\lambda, 1]$, resulting a bias.
+In this case, one can verify that the optimum point becomes $[\psi^*,\theta^*]=[-\lambda,1]$, resulting in a bias.
 To avoid this issue, \cite{GAN-VA} proposes to temporally decrease $|\lambda|$ through training.
-However, such method would also be stuck in oscillation when $|\lambda|$ gets close to zero as is shown in Fig.~\ref{fig-numres1}(a).
+However, such method would also be stuck in oscillation when $|\lambda|$ gets close to zero as is shown in Fig.~\ref{fig-numres1}(b).

-Finally, let us consider our proposed model.
-We also simplify the density estimator as a basic energy model $p_\phi(x)=\exp(\frac{1}{2}x^2+\phi x)$ whose score function is $\nabla_x \log p_\phi(x)=x+\phi$.
-Then if we specify the two Stein discrepancies in (\ref{eqn-joint}) as KSD, we have the objective,
+Finally, consider our proposed model.
+We also simplify the density estimator as a basic energy model $p_\phi(x)=\exp(-\frac{1}{2}x^2-\phi x)$ whose score function $\nabla_x \log p_\phi(x)=-x-\phi$.
+Then if we specify the two Stein discrepancies in (\ref{eqn-joint}) as KSD, the objective is (see Appendix~\ref{appx-1dim} for details),